Tai-Pach/Tai-Pach.github.io/_posts/2018-07-11-Support-Vector-Machines.md

-The first 50 rows of my final table looked like this:
+The first 50 rows of my final table looked like this (predictions of the left, actual body type on the right):

 <iframe src="/htmlwidgets/svm/table1.html"></iframe> <a href="/htmlwidgets/svm/table1.html" target="_blank">open</a>